tapetums/TTBase/TTBase.English.md

 　This event is called when a command is about to execute in some way.
 　If you set _CommandCount_ of the plugin information structure 1 or greater, this handler is necessary.
 In _CommandID_, the command ID is set.
 　In _hWnd_, the window handle of the NotifyWindow which TTBase has is stored.
-(Though it is not shown, it is necessary to handle window messages.)
+(Though the window is not shown, it is necessary to handle window messages.)
 　If you finish the process successfully, return TRUE.

-　The conditions that this event handler is called are below:
+　The situations that this event handler is called are below:

 - The tool menu or the system menu in TTBase is selected
 - The command is called from the hotkey that user had set
-- The timer calls time the timer-type command automatically every setting time, which _IntervalTime_ of _PluginInfo_ is set 1 or greater.
+- The timer calls the timer-type command automatically every setting time, which _IntervalTime_ of _PluginInfo_ is set 1 or greater.

 ================================================================
 ###TTBEvent\_WindowsHook